 Due to its heritage, location and parkland environment Undercliffe Cemetery is a very special place to be buried.

 New grave plots are currently available for the internment of cremated remains along with a number of half-plots for the burial of infants.

-At present there are no plots available for the full burial of adults.
-However, a survey of land is now being undertaken and this may result in new plots becoming available for sale in the future.
+There are limited plots available for the full burial of adults.
+A survey of land is now being undertaken and this may result in further plots becoming available for sale in the future.

 Full burials can take place in existing graves.
 The Cemetery Registrar will need to determine that the person being buried has the exclusive right of burial in the grave.
 If the person being buried is not the holder of the burial rights then the express permission of the person who does hold the exclusive rights to burial in the grave is required.

 Where the owner of the burial rights is no longer able to sign the Burial Application Form it may be possible to transfer the burial rights to next of kin or another family member through a Change of Ownership Form.
 The form for a transfer of the ownership of exclusive right of burial in a grave can be printed from this website and must be signed by a Solicitor or Commissioner for Oaths.

 The Registrar will also need to be satisfied that there is sufficient space in the grave to accommodate the burial.